A wholesome mix of lentils, brown rice, and veggies create a mouth-watering spin on this meaty favorite. This recipe is fabulous year-round.

 Vegetarian Stuffed Peppers With Lentils

-- 4 large bell peppers halved and gutted
+- 4 large bell peppers, cut in half and gutted

 - 1 cup roughly chopped mushrooms

 - 15 oz can of diced tomatoes, drained

 - 1 cup roughly chopped black olives not kalamata olives, just plain black olives from a can are fine

 - 1/4 cup grated parmesan or pecorino romano (optional)